FCT Council Polls: APC Members Want Karshi Declared Winner Of AMAC Primaries

 Aggrieved members of the All Progressives Congress (APC) under the auspices of Concerned APC Faithful in Abuja Municipal Area Council (AMAC) have called on the national leadership of the party and the FCT APC technical committee to declare Hon.
 Murtala Karshi as winner of the just concluded AMAC chairmanship primary election.

-Spokesperson of the group, Comrade Joseph Jonah, while speaking at a press conference on Monday, said the result declared did not reflect the true picture of what transpired during the primary election, pointing out that the real winner of the exercise is Hon.
+Spokesperson of the group, Comrade Joseph Jonah, while speaking at a press conference yesterday, said the result declared did not reflect the true picture of what transpired during the primary election, pointing out that the real winner of the exercise was Hon.
 Karshi whose nine votes were not declared and was awarded 106 votes instead of 115, which is higher than 110 votes scored by Hon.
 Suleiman Gwagwa.

 Jonah further explained that the contentious nine votes that were not declared were more than the four votes margin gotten by Suleiman Gwagwa against Karshi.